Need to calm your crying baby? Give these brilliantly simple techniques for calming and reassuring a crying little one a go

 Before trying our tips, run through this checklist to make sure there isn’t a more obvious reason why your baby’s upset:

-Does she need changing?
+Do they need changing?

-Is she too hot or too cold?
+Are they too hot or too cold?

-Does she want a cuddle?
+Do they want a cuddle?

-Does she need winding?
+Do they need winding?

 If none of these is the problem, then it’s time to try these ideas.

 Many babies up to a month old feel most secure when wrapped closely, or “swaddled”, in light material.
 Something like a soft flannelette cot sheet is ideal as it’s not too heavy but is still snug.
 Keep their head uncovered and make sure they don’t get too hot.

 It’s thought that sucking on your breast or a bottle releases soothing chemicals in your baby’s brain, so try giving them your clean finger or a dummy.

 Gentle motion can have a fantastically calming effect on babies.
 Hold your baby close to you and sway from side to side.
 Or put them in the pram and gently rock it.